VCEA Tutoring Information for Faculty Members

 Faculty members may choose to share assignments and syllabi via email or other electronic means with tutors so they can prepare themselves for students.
 All materials supplied by faculty are kept under password and not shared with students unless the faculty member requests.

-Tutoring Links in Blackboard
+Tutoring Links in Canvas

 Tutors can provide one-on-one tutoring for students who require it or can attend small group tutorials to provide guidance.